jrichterjax/data_collection/README.md

 In this challenge, data is scraped from two sites which contain Mars news and Mars weather information.

-Part 1 scrapes the text elements from the Mars news site and stores the title and preview taxt in a list of dictionaries.
+Part 1 scrapes the text elements from the Mars news site and stores the title and preview text in a list of dictionaries.

 Part 2 scrapes all data from the Mars weather site and stores the data in a Pandas Dataframe.
 Using the stored data, the following questions are answered: